 Get More Math, a division of Front Porch, provides $4,000 scholarships to cover tuition, books and fees for all Tuolumne County qualified graduating seniors attending Columbia Junior College (tuition is covered separately through the Promise Scholarship).
 By covering the cost of schooling, we hope to enable you to focus more on your studies and less on how to pay bills.
 We wish you the best as you launch out on this exciting stage of life.

 - Complete your high school’s standard scholarship application.
-(If you do not attend a public high school in Tuolumne County, please download the application forms below.)
+(If you do not attend a public high school in Tuolumne County, please download the application form at frontporch.com/scholarship.)

 - Have a 3.0 or higher cumulative GPA (please provide your transcript).